Coryx99/Robotics-II/README.md

 # Robotics-II
 Tutorial and materials for the Robotics II practical sessions.
-The tutorial provides a guide to using Drake for robotics simulation

 ### Objectives
 This course focuses on the design and implementation of a complete robotics application.
 Students will learn to integrate the core components of robotics, modeling, dynamics, planning, and control, into a coherent system.
 By the end of the project, students will be able to: